thomasjm3/TrackAnalyzer-Releases/README.md

 **TrackAnalyzer** is a native macOS application for hikers, backpackers, climbers, and outdoor enthusiasts who want to analyze GPS tracks in greater detail than is available in many mapping applications.

-TrackAnalyzer imports GPX track files and calculates detailed hiking statistics, making it easy to understand how your trip was completed—not just where you went.
+TrackAnalyzer imports GPX track files and calculates detailed statistics.
+Map points can be edited on the main map and elevation can be edited directly from the Elevation Plot.

 ---